Santiq22/urban-heat-islands/README.md

 - notebooks: All the notebooks we need for the competition

-    - `data_ingestion`: notebooks or scripts needed to perform data ingestion.
-    - `data_transformation`: notebooks or scripts needed to transform data and to do EDA.
     - `Sentinel2_GeoTIFF.ipynb`: Sample notebook to download a GeoTIFF image from the Sentinel-2 satellite dataset.
     - `Landsat_LST.ipynb`: Sample notebook to download a GeoTIFF image from the Landsat satellite dataset.
     - `UHI Experiment Sample Benchmark Notebook V5.ipynb`: Jupyter notebook where a sample model has been built by using challenge training data.

+- src:
+    - `exception.py`: Script defining the CustomException class.
+    - `logger.py`: Script setting up logger's format.
+    - components:
+        - `data_ingestion`: notebooks or scripts needed to perform data ingestion.
+        - `data_transformation`: notebooks or scripts needed to transform data and to do EDA.
+        - `building_footprint_loader.py`: Script to parse the .kml file containing polygons defining building footprints and to associate the (Lon, Lat) points of the training dataset to the corresponding polygons.

 - logs: Just in case we need to log some runnings